-My family has been extremely lucky to have had the support from many dedicated special educators, speech pathologists and occupational therapists during his school years in Massachusetts.
-From them, we learned how to use pictures to support his understanding, choices and communication.
-We learned to use picture-based supports and augmentative alternative communication (AAC) aids, low tech to high tech, to help him learn, communicate his knowledge and engage socially with us, peers and caregivers.
-I've created hundreds of choice boards using picture communication symbols and photos.
+When my son was in school, we were extremely fortunate to have had support from many dedicated special educators, speech pathologists and occupational therapists.
+From them, we learned how to use pictures to support my son's understanding, choices and communication.
+We learned to use picture-based supports and augmentative alternative communication (AAC) aids, low tech to high tech to enable my son to communicate.
+As he aged out of school, we found there were no easy-to-access communication boards available that addressed grown-up situations."

-Please free to contact me to share your story, get a recommendation for a product or request a speaking or training session.
-I'll look forward to sharing with you!
+Please free to contact me for recommendations on specific products, to share your story, or request a speaking or training session.
+I look forward to sharing this journey with you!

 Giving Greetings Publishing

 Giving Greetings Publishing is a woman-owned, small business.